SomajitDey/ipfs-chat/README.md

 `-c` passes the directory where `ipfs-chat` would host the IPFS node (repository); similar to the `-c` option in the `ipfs` cli.
 Unlike `ipfs` cli however, the environment variable `IPFS_PATH` has no effect.

 `-d` passes the directory where the files received from peers would be downloaded.
+This can be a Windows folder (just drag-n-drop the folder in the command-line) for WSL.

 `-D` specifies the maximum size in MB for each shared file.
-Larger files are not downloaded.
+Larger files are not downloaded/uploaded.
 If the specified size is negative, it implies there is no maximum size.

 `-o` passes the file where the chat from the present session would be logged.